 Innovative technology engineered to meet the demands of today’s modern traveler

-Bella™, The Virtual Hotel Agent™ (Bella), represents the next generation of artificial intelligence that is designed specifically for the hospitality industry.
-Using data collected from various hotel and hotel chains, the team behind Bella discovered the most Frequently Asked Questions hotels face and programmed Bella to answer them all.
+Annette™, The Virtual Hotel Agent™, represents the next generation of artificial intelligence that is designed specifically for the hospitality industry.
+Using data collected from various hotel and hotel chains, the team behind Annette discovered the most Frequently Asked Questions hotels face and programmed Annette to answer them all.